Helioviewer-Project/api/docs/src/source/api/api_groups/jpeg2000/downloadImage.rst

 Download a specific jp2 img colorized and converted to a png, jpg, or webp image.

+If the requested image size is larger than the underlying source image, then the image returned will only be as large as the source image.
+No upscaling is performed.
+For example, if you ask for width of 4k, and our source image is 1k, the result will be a 1k image.

 .. note::
     If you're looking for original jp2 images, see https://helioviewer.org/jp2/